chrisandreae/keyboard-firmware/README.txt

 To build for a non-USB-capable AVR using the V-USB library: make -f Makefile.vusb hex

-A port layout and pin mapping for the ATmega16/32 can be found in Kinesis.h.
+A port layout and pin mapping for the ATmega32 can be found in kinesis.h.
 An Eagle schematic of a sample board using this mapping can be found in the schematic/ directory.

 To build for a USB-capable AVR using the LUFA library: make -f Makefile.lufa

+It will be necessary to construct a port layout and pin mapping for your target board and add it to kinesis.h.
 The LUFA version has not yet been updated to support the USB control API.
-A port layout and description of the pin mapping to the Kinesis board can be found in Kinesis.h for the AT90USB162 using the common Minimus breakout board.
-You may need to alter these if using another chip.

 == Usage ==